Biomedical Engineering Facilities

 Eric Guilbeau, Ph.D., Professor of Biomedical Engineering

-The Applied Biotechnology and Biosensors Laboratory, Location: BEC 224
+The Applied Biotechnology and Biosensors Laboratory, Location: Biomedical Engineering Building 224

 Dr. Guilbeau develops thermoelectric methods for applied biotechnology and biosensors.
 Activities include the development of microfluidic devices that utilize thermoelectric sequencing by incorporation methods to sequence DNA for SNP detection and to detect DNA hybridization events.
 He also uses thermoelectric methods to design novel biosensors for the detection of biologically active substances that are important for normal and abnormal biological and physiological function and to create gas sensors that can detect biologically important substances in the breath or toxic substances in the environment.
 Both experimental and modeling approaches are used as part of the design, development and characterization activities.

-Stanley A. Napper, Ph.D., Dean of the College of Engineering and Science, and Professor
+Stanley A. Napper, Ph.D., Vice President of Research and Development and Professor

 Dr. Napper's role as Dean of Engineering allows him to participate at various levels in Engineering Education research.
 Earlier research activities have included Biomedical Engineering applications of artificial intelligence and mathematical modeling of physiological systems.